How to Manage Lighting Structural Assets Part 2 – Heading Down a Proactive Path

-Even though a lighting asset management program is proactive in nature, there are likely still some immediate needs you must take care of with your lighting structures.
+Even though a commercial light asset management program is proactive in nature, there are likely still some immediate needs you must take care of with your lighting structures.
 Be sure to include the following steps in your program to address these issues:

-Working with man lifts, cranes, and other lifting equipment that allow access to the entire shaft and structural components, inspectors apply visual and non-destructive testing methodologies on aging structures up to 250 feet.
+- Working with person lifts, cranes, and other lifting equipment that allow access to the entire shaft and structural components, inspectors apply visual and non-destructive testing methodologies on aging structures up to 250 feet.

 Field Service & Repair:

-When addressing immediate issues, you also may need to take immediate action on your lighting structures.
+When addressing immediate issues, you also may need to take immediate action on your commercial light poles.
 Professional field service crews can handle this remediation and take care of all failing assets at the same time.
 With this approach, you don’t have to worry about scheduling additional service appointments – it’s one and done.

 Examples of field remediation services include: